thejamesgore/ga-projects/GA-Project-2/README.md

 - Importance of structuring app so logic such as API calls, token handling, authorisation, are all separate from data mapping
 - Usage of key React hooks such as `useState()` & `useEffect()`
 - Routing pages using React-Router-Dom & structuring the React app into subcomponents
+- Naming conventions are important as they help with the single responsibility principle
 - Team collaboration greatly aids collective motivation and ability to meet deadlines in a timely fashion
 - Different perspectives enable efficient and creative problem solving, enhancing ones own learning and understanding